code-carol/ucl_portfolio/README.md

 to-do

+- Start writing a proper readme
 - Write section about creating ts files again = lessons learned
-- organise TS file
-- make better comments
-- give better names to variables/functions
+- Style menu

 the void type represents the absence of a return value from a function